Learn more about Bedales' innovative approach; read case studies of five Bedales Assessed Courses (BACs) below.

 The culmination of the course is our Utopia Project, an independent learning project in which students are given carte blanche (though with plenty of guidance and set texts) to create their vision for a perfect society, covering everything from government to education, ethics, views on freedom of citizens and a vision of happiness.
 This is quite unlike any course available elsewhere.

-The Global Awareness BAC was introduced as a response to a growing desire from students to study and respond to global issues not addressed through more traditional subjects.
+The Global Perspectives BAC was introduced as a response to a growing desire from students to study and respond to global issues not addressed through more traditional subjects.
 The course sees students develop 21st century skills such as analytical and evaluative research, collaborative project work and presentation skills, bringing together elements of anthropology, economics, law and sociology in focusing on topics such as the application of human rights, the status of first peoples, the global arms race and the perceived failure of the UN Genocide Convention.

 Students are introduced to the concepts of social innovation and entrepreneurship before embarking on two projects in which they are expected to design a response to a global issue.
 Such projects have led to school initiatives providing community service opportunities, charitable initiatives across the world and links to a number of global institutions.